An algebraic description of screw dislocations in SC and BCC crystal lattices: Fibering Structure of BCC Lattice: -direction and its Screw Dislocation

 \subsection{Algebraic Description of Screw Dislocations in BCC Lattice}

 Recall that a screw dislocation in the BCC lattice is basically given by the $\revs{(1,1,1)}$-direction.
-In other words, the Burgers vector is parallel to the $\revs{(1,1,1)}$-direction, or more precisely it coincides with $b$ itself \cite{N}.
+In other words, the Burgers vector is parallel to the $\revs{(1,1,1)}$-direction, or more precisely it coincides with $b$ itself, \insMMM{ up to automorphisms of the BCC lattice} \cite{N}.